-And . . . how about the exotic surroundings of NEW ORLEANS, the sounds and color of NASHVILLE and the GRAND OLE OPRY, the roar and rush of the INDIANAPOLIS 500, the quiet surroundings of the CANADIAN ROCKIES, the color of the SMOKY MOUNTAINS in the Fall.
-These and many other adventures can be yours when you join the. . .
+And . . . how about the exotic surroundings of NEW ORLEANS, the sounds and color of NASHVILLE and the GRAND OLE OPRY, the mystery of MEXICO., the roar and rush of the INDIANAPOLIS 500, the quiet surroundings of the CANADIAN ROCKIES, the color of the SMOKY MOUNTAINS in the Fall.
+These and many other adventures can be yours when you join . . .

-JAYCO JAFARI INTERNATIONAL TRAVEL CLUB
+THE INTERNATIONAL JAYCO JAFARI TRAVEL CLUB